Frustrated when your child runs away? Learn how to stop your toddler running away in a 3-step coaching model.

 Success breeds success.
 So, this means, not only acknowledging all the steps in the right direction with naming the STRENTHs but find times when your child can be successful.

-Here are a few ideas for you to try that worked for my children and many of my clients.
+Here’s a few ideas for you to try that worked for my children and many of my clients.

 1. I used to play the STOP game at home with my toddlers, we would put on music and my children would run around until I shouted STOP.
 That was their cue to stop and freeze.
 And then I could heap on the STRENGTHs “You stopped!
 You remembered to STOP.
 You remembered the rules.”

 2. Before you leave the house remind her of the rules for walking down the road or when you’re out and about.
 Be sure to ask her to repeat back to you.
 Ask questions.